Resolution of compact Einstein orbifolds in general dimensions: Obstruction for resolution

-The obstruction comes from two parts: the first part consists of integrability of the blow-up limit, and the second part is the obstruction of linearized Ricci equation in Section \ref{sec4.3}.
+In this section, we analyze the obstruction for admitting a resolution sequence.
+By concentrating on the region \( N^{\delta} = \{x\in M_0\#N| \rtd(x) < t\delta^{-1} \}\cong\{x\in N|r_b(x)<\delta^{-1}\} \), the leading obstruction will be divided into two parts: the first part consists of integrability of the blow-up limit, and the second part is the obstruction of linearized Ricci equation in Section \ref{sec4.3}.

 For clarity, we consider the two parts separately.
 First we assume the blow-up limit is integrable, and treat the second part separately.
 Then we analysis the obstruction of integrability, using Bianchi identity.

 Summing up, we are able to formulate an obstruction for general smooth blow-up limits.
-This leads to the proof of our main theorem \ref{Maintheorem}
+This leads to the proof of our main theorem \ref{Maintheorem}.

 In the last subsection, we prove that compact hyperbolic orbifold with $\Z_2$ singularity does not admit a resolution sequence, and explain why the obstruction in \cite{MV} is a special case of our obstruction.